 You can collect resources up to the level of power your meeple has, 3 (x2), 4 or 5.

-Now, you will build your engine of both construction, and of tools.
+Now, you will build your engine of both constructions, and of tools.
 Each giving you abilities in future turns.
-Like most games, you CANNOT focus on all engines, and must pick yours effectively.
+Like most games, you CANNOT focus on all engines and must pick yours effectively.

 Whoever has been most effective at meeple placement, using pressure to steal, and engine building, will get the most survival points, and thus, be picked to join the underwater paradise.